Efficient Inference on High-Dimensional Linear Models with Missing Outcomes: Methodology

 \section{Methodology}

-In this section, we outline the detailed procedure of our debiasing inference method and discuss a feasible solution to the key debiasing program through its dual form.
-We further motivate our debiasing method from the perspectives of bias-variance trade-off and Neyman near-orthogonality.
+In this section, we outline our debiasing inference method and discuss a feasible solution to the key debiasing program through its dual form.
+Furthermore, we motivate our debiasing method from the perspectives of a bias-variance trade-off as well as Neyman near-orthogonality.